rsapkf/rsapkf-site/src/writing/articles/rabbithole-series-part-1/rabbithole-series-part-1.md

 I found myself constantly switching between Vim, terminal, e-book viewer and my browser windows in order to solve the problems.
 As an Ubuntu Gnome normie, I was using the `alt + tab` key combination to do so.
 Eventually, I realized I could do the same thing using `super + tab` keys!
 It was surprising to me because I had always used the former solution since Windows.
 To see which was more common among other linux users, I did a quick search on the web.

-I found a reddit thread where someone had asked the same question that I had- which of the solutions was more common.
+I found a reddit thread where someone had asked the same question.
 The first comment on the thread said, "`alt + tab` because I didn't know `super` could do that as well."
 Okay.
 But what was the beginning of the biggest distraction of my life ever, was the second comment with literally 7 upvotes.
 It said, "Neither, because I use i3wm. :)"

 Now, as a voraciuosly curious person, I _had_ to do a quick search- I had never heard of i3wm before.
 As some of you might already know, it's a powerful and popular tiling window manager.
 One look into its documentation, I knew I always needed something like this in order to do things effectively.